Kuwait Crown Prince Receives PM, First Deputy PM

 (MENAFN- Kuwait News Agency (KUNA))

-KUWAIT, Jan 12 (KUNA) -- His Highness the crown prince sheikh Sabah Khaled Al-Hamad Al-Sabah received on Sunday at Al-Seif Palace His Highness the Prime Minister Sheikh Ahmad Abdullah Al-Ahmad Al-Sabah.
+KUWAIT, Jan 19 (KUNA) -- His Highness the crown prince sheikh Sabah Khaled Al-Hamad Al-Sabah received His Highness the Prime Minister Sheikh Ahmad Abdullah Al-Ahmad Al-Sabah at Al-Seif Palace on Sunday.

-His Highness also received First Deputy Prime Minister, Defense Minister and Interior Minister Sheikh Fahad Yusuf Al-Sabah. (end)
+His Highness the Crown Prince also received First Deputy Prime Minister, Minister of Defense and Minister of Interior Sheikh Fahad Yusuf Saud Al-Sabah at Al-Seif Palace on Sunday. (end)

 Legal Disclaimer: